davidyxwu/CAPP30239_FA22/week_02/README.md

 From here, one can see a players overall season stats.
 We can normalize them to a per game basis or a per 30 game basis for different statistics.

 ## Concerns about the data
+Using the NHL API is hard to gather overall league stats, as one would need to call the API many times for all players.
+Instead, to get overall league stats, I can use other secondary sources to get league stats by preprocessing a CSV file.
+I have included the CSV file in this folder for reference.
+Another concern I have about the data is that it may be hard to contextualize without aditional information.
+For example, each player plays different positions and on different lines that have different use cases (ex. defending line vs. scoring line).
+With this, while some players may look like they have worse stats in comparison, it doesn't put their actual value into context.

 ## Other secondary sources
 This data is primary, as it comes from the official NHL organization and provides a lot of information from game logs to individual player information.